TryGhost/Ghost/README.md

 **Warning:** The Ghost file system contains your database and config.
 Be sure to back these up first.

 1. Make a backup of your data!
 2. Update the files by pasting new files over the top of old ones.
-If prompted by your OS or FTP client to 'merge' or 'replace' always choose merge.
+If prompted by your OS or FTP client to 'merge' or 'replace' always choose 'merge'.
 3. Run npm install
 4. Run npm update
 5. Restart the application